giftthedeveloper/giftthedeveloper/README.md

 ## About Me

 - 🔭 Currently building robust backend systems to power a modern social media platform for Sheli
-- 🌱 Currently Exploring the world of C# and .NET to broaden my technical horizons
+- 🌱 Currently Exploring the world of Java to broaden my technical horizons
 - 📚 Constantly learning and refining my skills to deliver high-quality solutions

 ## What I Do